EricKern/cuda-graph-coloring-hash/README.md

 The provided tiling algorithm in `./tiling/tiling.cpp` has been extended by our simple tiling algorithm.

-The function signatures of our initial distance 2 versions still assumes that our distance 2 kernels count collisions for both, distance 1 and 2.
+The function signatures of our initial distance 2 versions still assume that our distance 2 kernels count collisions for both, distance 1 and 2.
-We droped that implementation because seperate performace evaluation was more importand for our analysis.
+We dropped that implementation because a separate performance evaluation was more important for our analysis.
 Implementing both should be very easy with the existing device functions.